ram-hacks/Weekly-Programming-Challenge/spring2018/Mar21/readme.md

 [Eight Queens](https://open.kattis.com/problems/8queens)

 This is a classic recursive backtracking problem, and there is plenty of literature about how to solve this problem.
-This question is a little different in that it asks you to check if a given solution is correct.
+This question is a little different from the normal one that it asks you to check if a given solution is correct.